mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## Scottish Resistance stickybombs have no outline

-On some Mastercomfig presets, outlines are disabled.
+On some mastercomfig presets, outlines are disabled.
 The outline settings include player and objective outlines as well as outlines for Scottish Resistance stickybombs.
-You can enable outlines by adding `outlines=medium` to your `modules.cfg`.
+You can enable outlines by adding `outlines=medium` (or higher) to your `modules.cfg`.